Hiking Hotspot: Sedona’s Breathtaking Airport Mesa Loop Trail

 Vortex sites are areas of enhanced natural energy where the energy supposedly swirls out from surface of the earth.
 At a negative (masculine) vortex like Airport Mesa, you may feel a special sense of energy or excitement.
 Many people believe that natural healing can take place at these vortexes.
-Areas where you see a twisted juniper tree are believed to be the most concentrated sources of energy.
-While Sedona once used to be a sleepy town, it now sees millions of tourists per year who are interested in exploring these vortex sites, spiritual healing, and other natural treatments.
-It all started back in 1980, when a psychic named Page Bryant discovered these vortexes.
+Areas where find a twisted juniper tree are believed to be the most concentrated sources of energy.
+Today, millions of tourists come from all over the world to explore these vortex sites, as well as enjoy spiritual healing and other natural treatments.
+The spiritual healing movement all started back in 1980, when a psychic named Page Bryant discovered these vortexes.

 Lots of gorgeous prickly pear cacti, my personal favorite desert plant, line the first section of the trail

 Along the way you can connect to 2 short side trails, Tabletop and Bandit, for more stunning views of the rock formations.
 These are worth the extra effort on cooler days when you have the extra time, although I wouldn’t recommend extending your hike more than necessary during the hot season.
 If you do hike in the summer, set off before sunrise.